Scaling with Meta’s bid strategies: Using Facebook’s cost and bid campaigns

 - IMPORTANT: Bear in mind that Meta may spend your entire budget of $1000 without getting a single conversion.
 Your campaign will need to be managed like any other campaign.
 There’s no guarantee that if Meta spends money, you’ll get conversions.
 Be very mindful of this, especially if you are trying this campaign for the first time.

 - The $65 target that we’ve set is actually our desired CAC.
 If we can get this under $65, that’s even better.
-One helpful tactic is to set your CAC slightly lower (so maybe by 10-15% lower) than your desired CAC to begin with.
+One helpful tactic is to set your CAC slightly lower (so maybe by 10-15% lower) than your desired CAC to begin with, if you're starting anew.
 You can then slowly adjust it as your campaign starts to deliver and bring results.

 Managing your bid campaigns